apetrai/MorseCode_keyer/README.md

 ## The Goal

-The goal of the project was to create a chat application that allowed users to communicate by sending and receiving Morse code messages.
-The main challenge was to create a smooth and responsive GUI while ensuring that Morse code was encoded and decoded efficiently in real time.
+The goal of the project is to create a chat application that allows users to communicate by sending and receiving Morse code messages.
+The main challenge is to create a smooth and responsive GUI while ensuring that Morse code is encoded and decoded efficiently in real time.

 #